 Ready to run your own interviews?
 Swipe free user interview templates from our library to get started.

-Once a product concept is defined and the user interface (UI) is being built, UX research teams often run usability testing.
+Once a product concept is defined and the user interface (UI) is being built, UX research teams often conduct usability testing.
 It gives them a chance to identify design issues and opportunities for improvement before the product is released.
 Usability testing is also used to continuously optimize products post-release.

 There are two main types of usability to know: